johnnyfleet/template-tailscale/README.md

 Click the above "Open in Gitpod" button to start a new workspace.
 Once you're ready to push your first code changes, Gitpod will guide you to fork this project so you own it.

-Removing moniro version to test things out!
+Removing minor version to test things out!
+Really like Tailscale!

 ### An existing project